- Monday, Tuesday, Wednesday and Friday: 8 a.m.–5 p.m.

 Individuals who provide certain school services, such as administration and pupil personnel, must hold a credential authorizing that service.
 Service Credentials offered are Administrative Services, Pupil Personnel Services (including Counseling and School Psychology) and Speech-Language Pathology Services Credential.
 Some Service Credentials require a prerequisite credential.
 Please review specific program requirements.

 Individuals must complete a Teacher Induction Program within 5 years of the issuance date of a preliminary teaching credential.
-The program offered is Teacher Induction Education Specialist Credential.
-This credential requires a prerequisite teaching credential.
+This program requires a prerequisite teaching credential.

 Key Definitions: Student Status